tghastly/PYNQ-1/docs/source/overlay_design_methodology/cffi.rst

 A higher performance library can be developed in a lower level language (e.g. C/C++) and optimized for an overlay.
 The driver functions in the library can be called from Python using CFFI (C Foreign Function Interface).

 CFFI provides a simple way to interface with C code from Python.
 The CFFI package is preinstalled in the PYNQ image.
-It supports an inline ABI (Application Binary Interface) compatibility mode, which allows you to dynamically load and run functions from executable modules, and an API mode, which allows you to build C extension modules.
+It supports four modes, API and ABI, each with "in-line" or "out-of-line compilation". *Inline* ABI (Application Binary Interface) compatibility mode allows dynamic loading and running of functions from executable modules, and API mode allows building of C extension modules.

 The following example taken from http://docs.python-guide.org/en/latest/scenarios/clibs/ shows the ABI inline mode, calling the C function ``strlen()`` in from Python